MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_10-Implement_Data_Protection.md

 1. On the **Prepare infrastructure** blade, click the **Download Agent for Windows Server or Windows Client** link.

+1. Open the downloaded file in folder and right click on it and **Run as administrator** to install it.

 1. After completing the download, click on it to start the installation of **MARSAgentInstaller.exe** with the default settings.

 1. On **Installtion Settings** page click on **Next**.